-- To consider the opinion, reports and recommendations of external audit and their implications for governance and controlexternal auditor's annual letter, relevant reports, and the report to those charged with governance; - To comment on the scope and depth of external audit work and to ensure it gives value for money.

-Other corporate governance matters:

-- To review any issue referred to it by the Managing Director or Business Lead, Monitoring Officer or any Council committee; - To consider the effectiveness of the Council's monitor the effective development and operation or risk management and corporate governance arrangementsin the Council; - To monitor Council policies on 'Raising Concerns at Work' and the anti-fraud and anti-corruption strategy and the Council's complaints process. - To eversee the production review and approve of the Council's Statement on Internal Control Annual Governance Statement and to recommend its adoption; - To consider the Council's arrangements for corporate governance and agreeing monitoring necessary actions to ensure compliance with best practice; - To consider the Council's compliance with its own and other published standards and controls.
+- To maintain an overview of the Council's Constitution in respect of contract procedure rules or financial regulations. - (b) Internal Audit: - To consider the Chief Finance Officer's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the Council's corporate governance arrangements; - To consider summaries of specific internal audit reports as requested; - To consider reports dealing with the management and performance of the providers of internal audit services. - (c) External Audit: - To consider the external auditor's annual letter, relevant reports, and the report to those charged with governance; - To comment on the scope and depth of external audit work and to ensure it gives value for money. - (d) Other corporate governance matters: - To review any issue referred to it by the Chief Executive or Business Lead, Monitoring Officer or any Council committee; - To monitor the effective development and operation or risk management and corporate governance in the Council; - To monitor Council policies on 'Raising Concerns at Work' and the antifraud and anti-corruption strategy and the Council's complaints process. - To oversee the production of the authority's Statement on Internal Control and to recommend its adoption; - To consider the Council's arrangements for corporate governance and agreeing necessary actions to ensure compliance with best practice; - To consider the Council's compliance with its own and other published standards and controls.